Nigel Terry: Films

 Terry appeared in about 20 films, most notably as John in The Lion in Winter (1968) with Katharine Hepburn, Peter O'Toole and Anthony Hopkins; King Arthur in John Boorman's Excalibur (1981); and the title character in Derek Jarman's Caravaggio (1986).
 He worked with Jarman on four more films: The Last of England (1988), War Requiem (1989), Edward II (1991) and Blue (1993).

 His last film role was in Troy in 2004, playing the Trojan high priest.

 Television

 An early television appearance was as the agoraphobic Harry Mandrake in the Randall and Hopkirk (Deceased) episode "Somebody Just Walked Over My Grave" (1970).

 His main US and British television appearances include Covington Cross, a series set in medieval times.
 He also appeared in Casualty as Denny, as General Cobb in the Doctor Who episode "The Doctor's Daughter" and as Gabriel Piton in Highlander: The Series.
-He also played Sam Jacobs in a two-part Waking the Dead episode titled "Anger Management".
-He appeared in Pie in the Sky series 3 episode 3 "Irish Stew" as Byron de Goris.
+He also played Sam Jacobs in a two-part Waking the Dead episode entitled "Anger Management".
+He appeared in a third-series Pie in the Sky episode, "Irish Stew", as Byron de Goris.
 He also appeared in an episode of Foyle's War.